-Access, Authentication and Authorization
+Access, Authentication, and Authorization

 Formal IT policies and procedures exist that describe the logical access standard.
-Employees are expected to adhere to the Flexential's policies and procedures that define how services should be delivered.
+Employees are expected to adhere to Flexential's policies and procedures that define how services should be delivered.
 These are located on the company's intranet and can be accessed by authorized personnel.

 Access to network devices is controlled by the implementation of access control lists (ACLs) that limit where connections can be made from.
-Users authenticate to the network devices using TACACS+, which is administered via Cisco Access Control Server (ACS).
-ACS leverages Active Directory (AD) group membership to define permission levels in network devices, which are restricted by different group tier assignments.
+Users authenticate to the network devices using Terminal Access Controller Access-Control System (TACACS+), which leverages Active Directory (AD) group membership to define permission levels in network devices, which are restricted by different group tier assignments.
 The user must also be defined to a specific group within TACACS+ in order to administer network devices.
-Authentication to TACACS+ is controlled through ACS.
+Authentication to TACACS+ is controlled by AD.
 Access for a group tier is requested based on the necessity of the job function and must be approved by the employee's manager before access is granted.
-Rivest-Shamir-Adleman (RSA) SecurID two-factor authentication is also used for authentication to the network devices.
-Users have unique usernames and PINs in addition to the token.
-Authentication tokens change on a fixed interval of 30, 60, or 120 seconds.
-PINs are not required to change on any fixed schedule.
+FortiClient is used for multi-factor authentication (MFA) to network devices.
+Users have unique usernames and FortiTokens which change at a fixed interval of 30 seconds.